 After 30 minutes of cooking, check the beets and potatoes.
 If the knife comes in and out easily–they are done.
 Take them out of the pot and put on the same plate with carrots.
 Let them cool so you could dice them later.
-Go do something else while they are cooling (you do not want to handle a hot potato).
-You can even stick them in the fridge till later, when you have time to throw the salad together.
+You can put them in the fridge till later, when you have time to finish the salad.

 Once your vegetables have cooled down, peel them by scraping the skins of.
 They come off easily at this point.
 Dice them in a half inch dice.

 Next, combine the diced vegetables, pickles, onion and peas/parsley.
 Season with salt, add the oil.
 I highly recommend using unrefined sunflower oil.
 Some grocery stores carry it, or you can find it online.